D1ie3z/Hacking/Information Gathering/Active/Port_Scan/PortScanning.md

 * Nmap: https://www.kali.org/tools/nmap/
 * Masscan: https://www.kali.org/tools/masscan/
 * Netcat: https://www.kali.org/tools/netcat/
-* Use the script portScanning.sh
+* Use the script portScanner.sh

 ## Tips
 * UDP Scanning: -sU (in Nmap and you have to be as root)